-Participants recorded all dietary intake (including caffeine intake) and physical activity in the 24 h before the first experimental trial, replicating this before subsequent trials.
+Participants recorded all dietary intake (including caffeine intake) and physical activity in the 24 hours before the first experimental trial, replicating this before subsequent trials.
 Strenuous activities and alcohol intake were prohibited during this period, with adherence confirmed verbally upon arrival at the laboratory prior to each trial.
 On the evening before trials, participants ceased food and caffeine intake at 20:00 and fasted overnight (other than plain water, which was standardized between trials).
 Participants arrived at the laboratory via motorized transport.

-17 Protocol
+Protocol

-At ~08:15 (-5 h), participants completed baseline measures of subjective appetite before consuming a standardized breakfast.
-Participants arrived at the laboratory between 12:15-12:45 (consistent between trials within-participant).
-An indwelling cannula was inserted into an antecubital vein, and after 30 min supine rest, a baseline blood sample, expired gas sample, and

-1 subjective appetite measures, were collected.
-At $\sim 13:15$ (0 h), participants consumed an 2 experimental lunch meal (LO-CARB and HI-CARB), or volume of water equal to the water 3 content of LO-CARB and HI-CARB meals (FAST).
-After lunch (0.5 h), subjective perceptions of the meal were collected (LO-CARB and HI-CARB only), and participants rested in the 4 5 laboratory, with blood and expired gas samples collected after 30 min of supine rest at 1, 1.75, 6 and 2.75 h.
-At 3 h (~16:15), subjective measures of appetite, mood, exercise readiness, and a preexercise blood sample were collected before participants completed 1 h of cycling at an intensity 7 calculated to elicit ~60% VO{2peak}.
-During exercise, expired gas samples were collected between 8 9 28-30 and 58-60 min, venous blood samples collected at 30 and 60 min, and heart rate and rating of perceived exertion (RPE) recorded every 15 min, with subjective appetite and exercise 10 enjoyment measured immediately post-exercise.
-Final expired gas and venous blood samples 11 were collected 1 h post-exercise after 30 min of supine rest.
-An ad-libitum meal was served 1.25 12 13 h post-exercise (~18:30), with participants permitted 20 min to eat.
-Participants then left the 14 laboratory, taking a selection of snacks which they could choose to consume ad-libitum at home between 20:00-22:00 only.
-Outside of the snacking window, participants were instructed to 15 16 refrain from food and caffeine intake until after the final subjective appetite questionnaire was 17 completed at 08:15 the following day, although ad-libitum water intake was permitted (volume 18 recorded).
+At \sim 08:15 (-5 hours), participants completed baseline measures of subjective appetite before consuming a standardized breakfast.
+Participants arrived at the laboratory between 12:15-12:45 (consistent between trials for each participant).
+An indwelling cannula was inserted into an antecubital vein, and after 30 minutes of supine rest, a baseline blood sample, expired gas sample, and subjective appetite measures, were collected.
+At ~13:15 (0 hours), participants consumed an experimental lunch meal (LO-CARB and HI-CARB), or volume of water equal to the water content of LO-CARB and HI-CARB meals (FAST).
+After lunch (0.5 hours), subjective perceptions of the meal were collected (LO-CARB and HI-CARB only), and participants rested in the laboratory, with blood and expired gas samples collected after 30 minutes of supine rest at 1, 1.75, and 2.75 hours.
+At 3 hours (~16:15), subjective measures of appetite, mood, exercise readiness, and a pre-exercise blood sample were collected before participants completed 1 hour of cycling at an intensity calculated to elicit ~60% VO{2peak}.
+During exercise, expired gas samples were collected between 28 to 30 and 58 to 60 minutes, venous blood samples collected at 30 and 60 minutes, and heart rate and rating of perceived exertion recorded every 15 minutes, with subjective appetite and exercise enjoyment measured immediately post-exercise.
+Final expired gas and venous blood samples were collected 1 hour post-exercise after 30 minutes of supine rest.
+An ad libitum meal was served 1.25 hours post-exercise (~18:30), with participants permitted 20 minutes to eat.
+Participants then left the laboratory, taking a selection of snacks which they could choose to consume ad libitum at home between 20:00 and 22:00 only.
+Outside of the snacking window, participants were instructed to refrain from food and caffeine intake until after the final subjective appetite questionnaire was completed at 08:15 the following day, although ad libitum water intake was permitted (volume recorded).
 Adherence to these instructions was confirmed via text messaging.